-Superman, Sydney Sixers cricketer Sean Abbott and the Italian opera composer Rossini will not have a birthday this year.
+Superman, Sydney Sixers cricketer Sean Abbott and the Italian opera composer Rossini have a birthday this year.

 These three and anyone else born on February 29 only get the day of their birth every four years, in a leap year.

-On this year’s calendar, February 29 is missing.
+On this year’s calendar, February 29 is there!

 It’s because the calendar the world uses is based on the time it takes for the Earth to orbit the Sun.